-New!
 We have dedicated a two-hour block each morning for poster presentations only.
-The "open posters" will be from 7:30 am - 9:30 am Monday, Tuesday, and Wednesday.
-Oral sessions will not begin until 9:30 a.m.
-Monday and Tuesday, and 10:00 a.m. on Wednesday.
+The "open posters" will be from 7:30 am - 9:30 am Tuesday, Wednesday and Thursday.
+Oral sessions will not begin until after the poster sessions are done each day.

 Each poster presentation will be scheduled for public viewing for the entire day, with the presenting authors available during the "open posters" time (7:30 am - 9:30 am).
 All posters should be mounted on the board one-half hour prior to the beginning of the day's session (posters open at 7:30 am).
-The exhibit hall will open at 6:15 am on Monday, June 23 - Wednesday, June 25.
-Posters must be removed by 5 pm each day.
+The exhibit hall will open at 6:15 am on Tuesday, July 9 - Thursday, July 11.
+Posters must be removed between 4:30 pm and 5:30 pm each day.